General Submission Guidelines

 - A 200-300 word abstract

-- Justification on how the content of your proposed Symposium warrants more time that a panel or double-panel would allow
+- Justification of why the content of your proposed Symposium warrants more time than a panel or double-panel would allow

-Please note that you may request a 1/2 day of full day Symposium.
+Please note that you may request a 1/2 day or full day Symposium.

-To propose a Panel, RoundTable, or Sinple Paper, you must submit:
+To propose a Panel or Single Paper, you must submit:

 - A 200-300 word abstract